Vermont Stage produces exceptional plays and musicals for Northern Vermont.

 How much?
 Can I get involved?

-To sign up contact us at vtstage@vtstage.org or call 802-862-1497.
+To sign up email [email protected] or call 802-862-1497 or you can click the link below to register your school for the 2026 VYP program.
 You can also visit Vermont Young Playwrights' website for more information.

 Picture